 - 2.1.1.
 Implementing Agency (IA) will be the entity responsible for execution of the project. - 2.1.2.
 Entities eligible for consideration as Implementing Agencies (IAs) under this scheme should be legal entities including, Farmer Producer Organisations (FPOs/FPCs), Cooperatives/Societies, Partnership Firms, Companies, or combination thereof. - 2.1.3.
-To qualify for selection as an Implementing Agency (IA) under this scheme, the applicant entity must comply with the following criteria: - Net Worth: The applicant entity must demonstrate a net worth that is at least equivalent to the equity contribution of the IA proposed in the project. - Equity Contribution: The applicant entity is mandated to contribute a minimum of 20% of the IA's Cost Component as equity in the proposed project.
+To qualify for selection as an Implementing Agency (IA) under this scheme, the applicant entity must comply with the following criteria: - Net Worth: The applicant entity must demonstrate a net worth that is at least equivalent to the equity contribution of the IA proposed in the project.
+Net Worth for body corporate would be as per the definition specified in Companies Act 2013, and for other entities it would be determined through [Assets LESS Liabilities] - Equity Contribution: The applicant entity is mandated to contribute a minimum of 20% of the IA's Cost Component as equity in the proposed project.
 This equity contribution must be substantiated through appropriate financial documentation and validated by the concerned authorities. - Relevant Experience: The applicant entity must possess and demonstrate substantial and relevant experience in fields such as agricultural or horticultural input supply, production, aggregation, trading, food processing, exporting, retailing, or logistics provision.
-This experience must be documented and verifiable to ensure the entity's capability to effectively manage and execute the project.
-Supporting documents to be provided. - Turnover: The applicant entity is required to have an annual turnover, defined as the total revenue generated by the company within a financial year, that is at least equal to the total cost of the project.
+This experience must be documented and verifiable to ensure the entity's capability to effectively manage and execute the project. - Turnover: The applicant entity is required to have an annual turnover, defined as the total revenue generated by the company within a financial year, that is at least equal to the total cost of the project.
 Turnover would mean the total monies realised through sale of good and/or services - Term Loan: For the project to be considered viable, it is imperative that the applicant entity secures a loan sanctioned by RBI Approved Scheduled Commercial Bank or Financial Institution (FIs) that constitutes at least 20% of the IA's Cost Component.
-This sanctioned loan must be confirmed by relevant banking institutions and documented appropriately to demonstrate the financial backing and feasibility of the project.
-In the case of a central/state government entity/PSUs, the requirement of term loan will not be mandatory, provided such IAs meet the contribution through its own resources after demonstrating their financial strength for implementing the project.
-However, it must be noted that such Implementing Agencies shall mandatorily open a bank account in any scheduled/nationalized bank, and that account shall contain the IA's component in its entirety.
-The requirement of term loan in case of central/state government entity/PSUs shall only be waived after this requirement has been satisfied and after due approval of the NHB.
+This sanctioned loan must be confirmed by relevant banking institutions and documented appropriately to demonstrate the financial backing and feasibility of the project. - Bank/ FI Appraisal Note: A detailed Appraisal Note from the Bank/ FI Sanctioning the term loan.
+This should be from RBI approved FIs.